JasperHof/JasperHof.github.io/pages/index.md

 ## Installation

-LDAK is compatible with both Linux and Mac, and can be found in [Downloads](/docs/downloads).
-We will soon release a conda version of LDAK.
+LDAK is compatible with both Linux and Mac.
+On the [Downloads](/docs/downloads) page, we list several options for loading or installing the LDAK software.

 <!--
 It is also possible to install the Linux-version of LDAK via [conda](http://anaconda.org/genomedk/ldak5) using the following command: